 Weights or yoga?

-There are many different types of exercise that runners can do to improve their performance and prevent injuries, but two of the most popular options are weight training and yoga.
+Runners can do many different types of exercise to improve their performance and prevent injuries, but two of the most popular options are weight training and yoga.

 Weight training can help build strength and power, which can help increase speed and avoid injuries.
 However, it is essential not to overdo it, as too much weight training can lead to injuries.
 On the other hand, Yoga can help improve flexibility and range of motion, which can also help prevent injuries.
 Yoga can also help manage stress, a common cause of injuries.

 So, which one is best?
 The answer may depend on the individual runner and what their goals are.
 If a runner wants to increase speed, weight training may be a better option.
-If a runner wants to prevent injuries, yoga may be the better choice.
+Yoga may be the better choice if a runner wants to prevent injuries.
 Ultimately, it is essential to experiment with both options to see what works best for the individual runner.

 When should runners practice yoga?